Sonatina for Violin and Harpsichord (Piston)

 The Sonatina for Violin and Harpsichord is a three-movement, neoclassical chamber work composed by Walter Piston in 1945, that marks the beginning of his postwar style.

-History

 Piston wrote the Sonatina just after the Second World War, and its cheerful, optimistic character marks the beginning of the composer's postwar style.
 It is dedicated to Alexander Schneider and Ralph Kirkpatrick, the violinist and harpsichordist who premiered the work on November 30, 1945.
 The published score allows the piano as a substitute for the harpsichord, and it can sound equally good that way.

 Analysis

 The composition is in three movements: